CuriousGeorge121/infosys222/case/pokemon.md

 ## Location
 - The game collects the geolocation of trainer every second through the [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) receiver of the mobile in the form of latitude and longitude

-- Pokémon in the wild is constantly assigned by the game to various location in random; and it would appear in a trainer's map when they are nearby each other.
+- Pokémon in the wild is constantly assigned by the game to various location in random; and it would appear in a trainer's map when they are nearby to each other.
 The trainer could choose to encounter a Pokémon or ignore it

 - There are two types of fixed location in the game where trainer could visit when nearby: PokéStop and Gym.
 Each has a name that corresponds to a landmark in the real world (e.g. a park), and all visits are stored